mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 as efficiently as possible by taking care of all the little details.
-The operational crew are present to get the ship from point A to point B. Admins are there to ensure that the ship’s mission is accomplished.
+The operational crew are present to get the ship from point A to point B. Admins are there to ensure that the ship's mission is accomplished.

 The best admins are sticklers for process.
-‘If you play by the rules, you win the game,’ is a common admin’s refrain.
+‘If you play by the rules, you win the game,' is a common admin's refrain.
 Captains accustomed to uninhibited command sometimes bristle at the presence of one or more administrators but the larger the ship – and the larger the administrative staff – the more they are tolerated and, quite often, appreciated for their contributions.

-The role of a ship’s administrator does not stop at its bulkhead walls.
+The role of a ship's administrator does not stop at its bulkhead walls.
 An admin on a freighter, scout or exploratory trader must know the laws, customs, conventions and culture of each and every world on